textnutwriter/textnutwriter.github.io/_posts/2015-10-22-textnut-tip-101-section-1.md

 ----

 ### Tip 1/101
 Task can have sub-tasks.
 It is just like a list, using `TAB` to increase level of task or `SHIFT-TAB` to decrease.
-In an empty task item, typing `ENTER`, it is back to normal paragraph if it is already at first level of task, otherwise, it goes one level up.
+In an empty task item, typing `ENTER`, it is back to normal paragraph if it is already at root level, otherwise, one level up.

 ![](<{{site_url}}/img/tips/tip1.gif>)

 ### Tip 2/101
-It has a popover if mouse is hovering the small icon beside document outline title.
+It shows a popover when mouse is hovering the small icon beside document outline title.
 It includes the document outline (headings 1...6) and tags.
-These are clickable to relocate the document.
+They are clickable and scroll the document to the anchor.
 This can be used to quickly locate the document even it is not open.

 ![](<{{site_url}}/img/tips/tip2.gif>)

 ### Tip 3/101
-That popover can rename the file if current document list is `linked external folder` from your MAC.
+That popover can rename the file if current document is *linked external folder* from your MAC.

 ![](<{{site_url}}/img/tips/tip3.gif>)

 ### Tip 4/101
 There are many ways to format the text.
-The easiest way is selecting the text you want to formatting, then click the popover menu on that action button.
+The easiest way is selecting the text, then click the popover menu on that action button.

 ![](<{{site_url}}/img/tips/tip4.gif>)

 ### Tip 5/101
-To format text, after selecting text, just typing `*`*,* `**` or `~` etc. The text will be formatted to emphasis, strong or cross etc.
+To format text, after selecting text, just typing `*`, `**` or `~` etc. The text will be formatted to emphasis, strong or cross etc.

 ![](<{{site_url}}/img/tips/tip5.gif>)

 ### Tip 6/101
-`ESC` is helpful if you want to resume to normal typing style when current style is bold, strong, or cross etc. At typing `ESC`, it has a small popover menu, typing `ENTER`, then your current writing text will resume to normal font without any styling.
+`ESC` is helpful if you want to resume to normal typing style when current style is bold, strong, or cross etc. Typing `ESC`, it shows a small popover menu (only if current typing has styling), then `ENTER`, the current typing will resume to normal font without any styling.

 ![](<{{site_url}}/img/tips/tip6.gif>)